-- If a candidate faces visa difficulties from UAE govt. that are out of College Control. - If the guardian of the candidate faces sudden employment problems, such as termination, visa cancellation etc

-- If a candidate is granted a scholarship provided that it occurs after the date of fee payment - The refund usually is granted to student in first or second week after commencement of academic year to which they are admitted
+- If a candidate faces visa difficulties from UAE govt. that are out of College Control. - If the guardian of the candidate faces sudden employment problems, such as termination, visa cancellation etc. - If a candidate is granted a scholarship provided that it occurs after the date of fee payment - The refund usually is granted to students in the first or second week after commencement of the academic year to which they are admitted.